albertgmi/HotelAPI/README.md

 ### **Automatic Database Seeder**
 The application includes an automatic seeder that populates the database with sample data when the application starts, providing a ready-to-use environment for testing.
+### **PDF report generation**
+The hotel owner can generate three types of reports: financial reports, occupancy reports, and guest reports.
+Each report contains important statistics relevant to hotel operations.
+### **Email notifications**
+When a user makes a new reservation, a confirmation email is sent to the email address associated with their registered account.
 ---

 ## Architecture & Design